en fr de

 Fostering the plurilingual wellbeing of language teachers

 Teachers' plurilingual wellbeing supports successful plurilingual education.
-Teachers’ plurilingual wellbeing is described as recognising and valuing the potential of one’s own language repertoire and feeling comfortable with using it in a variety of personal and professional contexts.
+Teachers’ plurilingual wellbeing is described as being aware and valuing the potential of one’s own language repertoire and feeling comfortable with using it in a variety of personal and professional contexts.
 This project is for teachers interested in using resources to develop their own plurilingual wellbeing.

 Working languages of the project: English, French